thiklock/scoreavaliation/README.md

         LAST TWO FUNCTIONS

         There are a infinite number of thing taht should be done with the purpose of a better analsys of the dataset as a compation, feature by feature, compairng how the column inadimplente behaves feature by feature.

+## Feature Engineering